maksliudva/skills-github-pages/_posts/2024-10-26-first-blogpost.md

 ---
-title: My first blogpost
+title: First blogpost.
 date: 2024-10-26
 ---

-# How to reach a bigger audience?
+#### How to reach a bigger audience?
 It's simple: post more!